darklife/darkriscv/README.md

 - uses only around 1000 LUTs

-Of course, there are lots of missing features and problems, but they will be solved in future.
+Of course, there are lots of missing features and problems, but they will be solved in the future.
+After the last update, some missing features are now working fine, such as the load/store w/ 8/16/32-bit support and lots of fixes regarding the jal/jalr/bcc group of instructions.

 Feel free to make suggestions and good hacking! o/

 ## Implementation Notes